TUMcps/CORA/unitTests/ci/README.md

     runTestSuite('nn')

 Note that some of these tests require the necessary toolboxes to be installed (see manual).

+### Compatibility Test Stage

+CORA tries to be compatible with all recent Matlab versions.
+However, only the latest Matlab version when the last major version of CORA was released, is thoroughly tested.
+Usually, thats Matlab R202xb as we aim to release major versions of CORA in fall.

+It runs the following test suites for various matlab version:

+    runTestSuite('short')

+This stage can be triggered by ending the commit message with `--ci-run-compatibility`.

 ### Examples Test Stage